 When considering the most appropriate forms of assessment it is important to ensure that they are timely and that they enhance the learning process.
-Where possible the bunching of assessments should be avoided (also refer to Section 4 of this Handbook).
+Where possible the bunching of assessments should be avoided (also refer to the section on Designing Assessment).